ibm-cloud-docs/account/create-case.md

 The types of available support depend on the support level of the account.
 Your support plan also determines the severity level that you can assign to support cases.
 For more information, see [Case severity and response time](/docs/account?topic=account-support-case-severity).

-Users with a Lite or Trial account can also create support cases but are limited to nontechnical issues associated with access (IAM), billing and usage, account, and invoice or sales inquiries.
+Users with a Lite or Trial account receive the same support as Basic support, which means that they can create support cases that are limited to nontechnical issues associated with access (IAM), billing and usage, account, and invoice or sales inquiries.
 Technical help for accounts with a no-cost support plan is provided by the [{{site.data.keyword.cloud_notm}} Docs](/docs){: external}, the {{site.data.keyword.cloud_notm}} AI Assistant, and online communities such as the [{{site.data.keyword.cloud_notm}} Community](https://community.ibm.com/community/user/my-community){: external} or [Stack Overflow](https://stackoverflow.com/questions/tagged/ibm-cloud?tab=Newest){: external}.

 As a classic infrastructure user, you might be familiar with support tickets.
 Support tickets are now called support cases in {{site.data.keyword.cloud_notm}}.